Do you want demographic questions for your surveys?

 Household income includes the total sum of personal income, partners, and anyone else who lives in that house.
 It will, like employment status and hours per week, give you a better understanding of the household’s buying power.

-And again, survey participants may not want to share this personal information, so be sure and add a ‘prefer not to say’ option.
+And again, survey participants may not want to share this personal information, so be sure and add a ‘prefer not to say’ option in your market research questionnaires.

 14. Political Affiliation